1. Organizer/Persons in Charge/Competitions and Disciplines

 4.2 Animals

 Bringing animals into the event area is not allowed.
-An exption are dogs but they have to be on a leash.
+This will also apply to dogs from 2025.

 4.3 Driving a Vehicle without a Driving Licence, Skateboards